gneidermeier/stm8_mcp/docs/md/zeropoint.md

 the atdc and  btdc sides of the trapezoid ranges from 1/1 when the motor is in time and proportionately above or below one to the amount of timing error ( error = atdc/btdc - 1).

-TIM3 is configured to interrupt at 4-times the intended commutation switching rate, such that TIM3 ISR shall occur 4 times during each commutation period (i.e. at 15 degree intervals within a given 60-degree commutation sector).
+The Commutation Timer is configured to interrupt at 4-times the intended commutation switching rate, such that the Timer ISR shall occur 4 times during each commutation period (i.e. at 15 degree intervals within a given 60-degree commutation sector).

-ADC start conversion is triggered by TIM2 ISR (PWM rising edge).
-Number of PWM pulses (i.e. samples) within the floating period is inverse to motor speed so the
+ADC start conversion is triggered by the System Timer (PWM rising edge).
-number of samples collected over the 60-degrees time would need to be counted.
-So a counter in either the TIM2 (PWM rising edge) ISR, or the ADC conversion complete ISR.
-Counter need to be 0'd start of each commtation period.

-Alternatively, always intiialze buffer to 1/2 DC point (neutral point voltge) and always average across X samples (number of samples needed at lowest motor speed at which the closed loop is effective).

 The battery voltage measurement is obtained by taking the A/D measurement during the active PWM driving section of the commutation period.

-<b>TODO: This  shall NOT be at 15-degree intervals to use approach 3</b>

 \startuml